 We discovered that none of us has much of a latent talent in this sport.
 Breaking 100 was a big deal.
 But it is refreshing when Japanese get together like this and clap and cheer each other on even when the person has thrown a dozen straight gutters.
 There is something that Japanese do better in the area of togetherness and community that I have learned much from.
-The competitiveness is still a part of things, but the emphasis on teamwork is so much greater in just about any Japanese sport.
+The competitiveness is still a part of things, but the emphasis on teamwork is

 When asked what fun sport we can do as a church next, someone in our group suggested a marathon run.
 Hmmm.
 Not quite sure on that, but I am sure it would be done in a group-oriented Japanese way.